 Definition of dextral in English:

-1Of or on the right side or the right hand (the opposite of sinistral).
+1Of or on the right side or the right hand (the opposite of sinistral), in particular.

 - Commonly there is a partitioning of sinistral and dextral criteria on alternate horizons, but horizons occur where both senses coexist.

 - Zhang noted that both sinistral and dextral Pa and Pb elements differed entirely.